-West Village Dallas: The New Center of Uptown Dallas
+West Village Dallas: The Center of Uptown Dallas?

 Welcome to Uptown Dallas!
 Are you considering a move to the Uptown Dallas area in the next 12 months?
 Then, read on, you may find this article quite interesting and helpful to decide which part of Uptown Dallas to live in.
 Let’s start with exploring where Uptown Dallas started to get a perspective.

 Where Uptown Dallas Started

 The concept of Uptown Dallas wasn’t even in existence until the early 1990s.
 Before this time, the area was in somewhat of a decline.
 But, thanks to some forward thinking individuals in the early 1990s, the area known as Uptown Dallas came into existence as a Public Improvement District (PID).
 This started the path of public money and attention being poured into Uptown Dallas.
 The current Uptown Dallas Trolley had recently been started as well, and there were just great things going on in this area.